15 Must-Watch Pyschological Thriller Movies By Alfred Hitchcock, Ranked

 The Man Who Defined A Genre

-Alfred Hitchcock laid the foundation to a genre which is incredibly sophisticated, full of suspense and made to take the viewers on a dreadful roller coaster of life where they question the reality and become skeptical.
-These are some of the most celebrated movies from the director.
+Alfred Hitchcock laid the foundation for a genre that’s incredibly sophisticated, full of suspense, and designed to take viewers on a dreadful rollercoaster of life—one where they question reality and grow skeptical of what they see.
+These are some of the most celebrated movies from the master of suspense himself.

 15. Spellbound (1945)

-A psychological thriller that was ahead of its time, Spellbound delves into Freudian psychoanalysis as Ingrid Bergman's doctor tries to unlock the repressed memories of Gregory Peck's amnesiac.
-While the psychology is dated, the film is a taut, stylish thriller, most famous for its stunning, surreal dream sequence designed by the one and only Salvador Dalí.
+A psychological thriller ahead of its time, Spellbound delves into Freudian psychoanalysis as Ingrid Bergman’s doctor tries to unlock the repressed memories of Gregory Peck’s amnesiac.
+While the psychology may feel dated today, the film remains a taut, stylish thriller and most famous for its stunning, surreal dream sequence designed by the one and only Salvador Dalí.

 14. To Catch a Thief (1955)

-This is Hitchcock at his most glamorous and fun.
-Cary Grant is a retired cat burglar, and Grace Kelly is the stunning heiress, all set against the sun-drenched, luxurious backdrop of the French Riviera.
-It’s less a dark thriller and more a sparkling, witty, and visually beautiful caper, powered by the unmatched charisma of its two leads.
+This is Hitchcock at his most glamorous and playful.
+Cary Grant stars as a retired cat burglar and Grace Kelly as the stunning heiress, set against the sun-drenched, luxurious backdrop of the French Riviera.
+It’s less a dark thriller and more a sparkling, witty, and visually gorgeous caper, powered by the unmatched charisma of its two leads.

 13. The 39 Steps (1935)

-This is the film that arguably invented the Hitchcockian thriller as we know it.
-From his British era, this masterpiece established the "wrong man" trope, where an ordinary, charming hero (Robert Donat) is accidentally swept up in a web of espionage.
-It’s a relentless, witty, and brilliantly paced cross-country chase, packed with now-classic set pieces.
+This film arguably invented the Hitchcockian thriller as we know it.
+From his British era, this masterpiece established the "wrong man" trope where an ordinary, charming hero (Robert Donat) is accidentally swept up in a web of espionage.
+It’s a relentless, witty, and brilliantly paced cross-country chase packed with now-classic set pieces.

 12. Rope (1948)

-One of Hitchcock's boldest technical experiments, Rope is a thriller told in (seemingly) one continuous, unbroken take.
-The story, about two arrogant students who murder a friend for the intellectual thrill of it and then host a dinner party with the body in the room, is a masterclass in claustrophobic, real-time tension.
+One of Hitchcock’s boldest technical experiments, Rope is a thriller told in (seemingly) one continuous, unbroken take.
+The story about two arrogant students who murder a friend for the intellectual thrill of it, then host a dinner party with the body hidden in the room is a masterclass in claustrophobic, real-time tension.

 11. The Lady Vanishes (1938)

-A perfect blend of suspense, comedy, and mystery, this is one of the high points of Hitchcock's British period.
-A young woman on a train is convinced that an elderly lady she was just speaking to has disappeared, but every other passenger denies she ever existed.
-It's a brilliant, tightly plotted "gaslighting" mystery on wheels.
+A perfect blend of suspense, comedy, and mystery, this marks one of the high points of Hitchcock’s British period.
+A young woman on a train becomes convinced that an elderly lady she was just speaking to has disappeared, but every other passenger denies she ever existed.
+It’s a brilliantly crafted, tightly plotted “gaslighting” mystery on wheels.

 10. Dial M for Murder (1954)